frontendweekly/virga/src/posts/2020-05-03-setting-up-webmentions-on-eleventy.md

 After successful sign in, Webmention.io will navigate me to `https://webmention.io/settings` and there is it a snippet to copy & paste.
 Handy.

-In order to accept Webmentions, I need this:

 ```html
 <link rel="webmention" href="https://webmention.io/virga.frontendweekly.com/webmention" />
 <link rel="pingback" href="https://webmention.io/virga.frontendweekly.com/xmlrpc" />
 ```

-Which I can copy & paste into `<head>`.
+I can copy & paste this into `<head>`.

 #### But, will anybody send Webmention?

-I've already finished implementing fetching webmentions part, when I'm writing this, so I can answer this very question.
+When I'm writing this I've already finished implementing a part where I fetch webmentions, so I can answer this question.

 Answer is no. At least, not for me.
 So I need another tool.
 [Bridgy](https://brid.gy/).